 “My research has been focused on impact of exercise on arterial aging, brain perfusion, structure and function in older adults and in patients with Alzheimer’s disease,” he said.

 Dr. Zhang was recently featured in a news story in the Dallas Morning News on the connection between brain health and exercise.

-The Institute for Exercise and Environmental Medicine (IEEM) was founded as a joint program between Texas Health Presbyterian Hospital Dallas and UT Southwestern Medical Center at Dallas.
+The Institute for Exercise and Environmental Medicine (IEEM) was founded as a joint program between Texas Health Presbyterian Hospital Dallas and UT Southwestern Medical Center.
 Its mission is to promote basic and clinical research, education, and clinical practice in defining the limits to human functional capacity in health and disease, with the objective of improving the quality of life for human beings of all ages.